yrambler2001/apollo-client-devtools/README.md

 At the root of the project, there is a .babelrc file, webpack.config.js, and package.json.

 For builds, we utilize the `build` folder.
 After a build, all the files needed to run the Apollo Devtools can be found here.
 If these files are bundled for development, sourcemaps are provided.
 When the files are bundled for production, source maps are not provided and the code is minified.
 We utilize the `dist` folder for distributable zip files.

-### Reloading the Chrome extension

-Unfortunately, there is no way to hot-reload an extension in the inspector while developing it.

-While actively working on the devtools, you should run `npm run build --watch` in the devtools repo.
-This will have webpack watch your files, and rebundle them automatically whenever you make a change.
-With `webpack -w` running, you'll simply have to close the chrome inspector and open it again to see your changes in effect (no need to hit reload on the [chrome://extensions](chrome://extensions) page unless you make a change to the extension manifest).

 ### Debugging